utkdigitalinitiatives/ibu/README.md

 I bit more higher level.

 ###At a glance

+you need the admindb name to be able to tell the files apart, multiple files from multiple collections are being scanned concurrently.

 > Files[1] -> import into a submission form[2] -> validates all fields have been
 >  imported or filled in[3] -> validates Obj(image) requirements[4] -> gives user
 >  feedback (pass or error)[5] -> upon success exports Mods/Tiff into temp directory